 The palette of typological design solutions is examined in, and generated from, four specific local geographies that we identified as places of high opportunity based on leadership, the nature of the physical climate challenge and other criteria defined above.
 Based on investigation of additional comparison sites and geomorphologies, we believe our resilience strategies are widely applicable in other locations.

-Download the PennDesign/OLIN boards and project research here.
+Download the boards and project research presented by PennDesign/OLIN in 2013 here.

 View the team’s latest project updates on their design opportunity page here.